 Hamilton, Carollo and Reynolds finally tired of the studio grind and formed a trio under their own names, signing with Dunhill Records.
-Their first two singles were released in 1971, but "Annabella" and "Daisy Mae" failed to reach the U.S. charts or get much radio play.
-Their third effort however, "Don't Pull Your Love" became a smash hit, topping the Cashbox Best Sellers chart and climbing to #4 on the Hot 100 in the Summer of 1971.
+They burst onto the charts with "Don't Pull Your Love", which became a smash hit, topping the Cashbox Best Sellers chart and climbing to #4 on the Hot 100 in the Summer of 1971.
 Despite the Stateside success, it failed to chart at all in the UK.
 A long line of follow-up singles were issued, but none could match the band's earlier success.
 "Annabella" could only manage to reach #48 that October and "Daisy Mae" quit at #41 in February, 1972.
 By early 1973, Tommy Reynolds left, joining another group called Shango.
 The remaining duo continued to tour with various musicians, but their contract with Dunhill was eventually canceled.

 By 1980, the band broke up again, this time permanently.
-While Joe Frank Carollo and Alan Dennison faded from view.
-Dan Hamilton and his wife Ann continued to write songs together throughout the eighties and released an album called "Love Songs by Dan Hamilton and Ann Hamilton".
+While Joe Frank Carollo and Alan Dennison faded from view, Dan Hamilton and his wife Ann continued to write songs together throughout the eighties and released an album called "Love Songs by Dan Hamilton and Ann Hamilton".
 In the Winter of 1993 Dan Hamilton became seriously ill and was diagnosed as suffering from Cushing's syndrome.
 He died in Los Angeles on December 23, 1994, at the age of 48.

 Since then, two compilation albums have been released; "Greatest Hits" in 1995 and "The Playboy Years" in 2005.